-On application to the Admissions Office, the Academic Vice Principal and the Director of Postgraduate Studies, a PGDip student may be allowed to 'top-up' to registration for the MA in Theology.
-There are strict deadlines for such an application, since a successful student needs to meet timing requirements for preparation of the MA dissertation package.
-A student who has successfully completed the PGDip may later apply to 'top-up' to the MA by completing the dissertation package in no more than one academic year part-time.
-Any student registered for the MA but awarded the PGDip as the result of incompletion or failure of the dissertation may not subsequently apply to register to 'top-up' to the MA.
+Conversely, on application to the Admissions Office, the Academic Vice Principal and the Director of Postgraduate Studies, a PGCert student may be allowed to 'top-up' to registration for the PGDip or the MA in Theology.
+There are strict deadlines for such an application, in particular for the MA, since a successful student needs to meet timing requirements for preparation of the MA dissertation package.
+Any student previously registered for the PGDip or MA in Theology but awarded the PGCert as an exit qualification may not subsequently apply to 'top-up' again to the PGDip or the MA.